 Her Majesty’s Coroner holds office under the Crown and is an independent judicial officer.

 The role of the Coroner is to investigate and record the causes and circumstances of all sudden deaths where the cause is not known, violent or unnatural deaths and any death which occurred whilst the deceased was in lawful custody.

 The Coroner's Service for Leicester City and South Leicestershire endeavours to provide a caring, efficient service making the processes involved as easily comprehensible and accessible as possible.

-The Senior Coroner for Leicester City and South Leicestershire is Mrs. Catherine Mason
+The Senior Coroner for Leicester City and South Leicestershire is Professor Catherine Mason

 If you have a cause for concern regarding a death then you are entitled to raise these concerns with the Coroner.
 Please contact the Coroner's Officers to report those concerns.